fenago/hyperledger_intro/labs/1_setup_the_cryptogen_yaml.md

 3. Validate that the crypto material was created for the organizations by going into the generated crypto-config DIRECTORY and then navigate to peerOrganizations.
 Explore the various directories

+4. Extend your organization by adding a new peer.
+Do this by creating a NEW yaml file with ony the new peer information that you are adding.

+# Extends the crypto material for the setup
+# Adds a new peer for Org1

+#### Peers for acme
+PeerOrgs:
+  # Peer configuration for ACME
+  - Name: Org1
+    Domain: acme.com
+    Specs:
+      - Hostname: devpeer2
+        CommonName: devpeer2

+5. Create the crypto for the new peer with:

+cryptogen extend --help

+cryptogen extend --config ./extend-crypto-config.yaml     (or whatever you named your file)

 <!-- Docs to Markdown version 1.0β17 -->